swiggy-2022-bootcamp/training-i-plus-plus/uday/mini-project/ShoppingCartProject/readme.md

 API Requests:
 =============

-GET   /expert/service   => to get all the services available GET   /expert/expert?skill=carpenter  =>Automatically CPU assigns an expert to the user POST  /expert/addrating?expertid=3   => to add rating and review to an user GET   /expert/get?skill=carpenter  => it shows all the experts who are carpenters GET   /expert/done?expertid=3   => it releases the expert so system can assign him to other users POST  /expert/signexpert  => creates a new expert
+1) GET   /expert/service   => to get all the services available
+2) GET   /expert/expert?skill=carpenter  =>Automatically CPU assigns an expert to the user
+3) POST  /expert/addrating?expertid=3   => to add rating and review to an user
+4) GET   /expert/get?skill=carpenter  => it shows all the experts who are carpenters
+5) GET   /expert/done?expertid=3   => it releases the expert so system can assign him to other users
+6) POST  /expert/signexpert  => creates a new expert
-GET   /expert/getexpert?expertid=4  =>get an expert based on his ID GET   /expert/filter?skill=carpenter&rating=4   => filters experts and returns based on the rating POST  /user/signuser  => creates an user
+7) GET   /expert/getexpert?expertid=4  =>get an expert based on his ID
+8) GET   /expert/filter?skill=carpenter&rating=4   => filters experts and returns based on the rating
+9) POST  /user/signuser  => creates an user
-POST  /user/loginuser  => checks the user and returns JWT-token GET   /expert/services  => returns all the available services in the system POST  /user/isuserpresent  => returns boolean whether the user is present or not POST  /user/getuser   =>  returns a specfic user
+10)POST  /user/loginuser  => checks the user and returns JWT-token
+11)GET   /expert/services  => returns all the available services in the system 12)POST  /user/isuserpresent  => returns boolean whether the user is present or not 13)POST  /user/getuser   =>  returns a specfic user